tjsturos/qtools-bootstrap/README.md

 ### Uninstalling

-To uninstall the Quilibrium Bootstrap Client, you can either:

-1. Use the management menu and select the "Uninstall" option.
-2. Run the uninstall script directly:
+To uninstall the Bootstrap Client, you can use the management menu or run the uninstall script directly:

 ```bash
 sudo bash ~/qtools-bootstrap/uninstall.sh
 ```

-This will remove most components of the Bootstrap Client, including the service, qtools-bootstrap repository, and cron job.
-However, the ceremonyclient directory will be left intact.
+The uninstallation process will ask you which components you want to remove, allowing you to keep certain parts of the setup if desired.

 ## Automatic Updates